Application for marketing authorisation

 The EU application form for a marketing authorisation of a homeopathic medicinal product (human use)

-The submitted CDISC data should comply with the following:
+The submitted CDISC-data must meet the following:

 • File format: SAS Transport Format (XPORT) Version 5, Adobe Portable Document Format (pdf), Extensible Markup Language (xml)